QuantumKya/save-my-som/README.md

 I've separated the more complicated and specific code from the customizable, so you can change plenty of things about how the HTML files are built.

-In `htmlblocks.mjs`, you can change the HTML snippets that are used for each component.
+In `htmlblocks.mjs`, you can change the HTML snippets that are used for each component; e.g., the layout and CSS classes of elements.

 In `build/html/style.css`, you can change... the CSS.
 Shocker!
+I've already written some CSS for basic looking-good-ness, but you can change it however you want.

 And, of course, you can change anything individual of the HTML once you have it!
 Happy customizing!